adesege/product-details-demo/readme.md

 $ pnpm install // Run this command to install dependencies

 $ pnpm start:dev // To start the app in development environment.
-The application will be running on http://localhost:9000

 // If you are deploying for production

 $ pnpm build // To build the app.
 Copy the contents of the "build" directory to a static server. vercel.com is recommended.
 ```

+> Once the app is running, you can access the app on http://localhost:9000 in development environment.

 See [https://pnpm.js.org/en/motivation](https://pnpm.js.org/en/motivation) for why pnpm is used for this project.